DariuszPorowski/TechCaseStudies/Polkomtel/README.md

 At a high level, the entire solution is split into two web applications: Portal for end-user public access, and CMS for Polkomtel's employees.

-After whiteboard and brainstorm session e ragged on the following architecture:
+After whiteboard and brainstorm session we agreed on the following PoC architecture:

 ![PoC Architecture on Azure](images/pocarchazure.png)